darsyn/ip/docs/04-helpers.md

 IP::factory('2001:db8::a60:8a2e:0:7334')->getNetworkIp(50);
 ```

-Methods that deal with CIDRs throw an [`InvalidCidrException`](../src/Exception/InvalidCidrException.php)
+Methods that deal with CIDRs throw an `Darsyn\IP\ExceptionInvalidCidrException`
 when a CIDR value that is out of range is passed.
-Out of range values are any value that is:
+Out of range values are any
+value that is:

 - Not an integer,
 - Below zero,
 - Above 32 (for `IPv4`), or